YanisaLMS/Artificial-Dumbness/path_finding.md

 Define starting (start) and ending (end) points.
 Call the dfs function with the maze, start, and end.
 If a path is found, print the maze with the path; otherwise, print "No path found."

+### Time Complexity

+Time Complexity:

+The time complexity of DFS in this implementation is O(V + E), where V is the number of vertices (cells in the maze) and E is the number of edges (possible moves between cells).

+In the worst case, DFS might explore all cells in the maze, visiting each cell once.
+Therefore, the number of vertices visited is proportional to the total number of cells, which is the product of the number of rows (R) and the number of columns (C), i.e., V = R * C.

+In each cell, the algorithm considers up to four neighbors (up, down, left, right).
+So, the number of edges in the worst case is proportional to the number of vertices, i.e., E = O(V).

+Hence, the overall time complexity is O(V + E) = O(R * C).

+Space Complexity:

+The space complexity is determined by the auxiliary space required for the recursion stack and the storage of the path.

+Recursion Stack:

+The maximum depth of the recursion stack is limited by the maximum path length from the start to the end.
+In the worst case, where the path is the longest, the depth of the recursion stack is proportional to the number of cells visited.
+Therefore, the space complexity due to the recursion stack is O(V).
+Path Storage:

+The path list stores the visited cells, and its length is at most equal to the number of cells in the path.
+In the worst case, the length of the path is proportional to the number of cells visited.
+Therefore, the space complexity due to path storage is also O(V).
+Combining both components, the overall space complexity is O(V).

+In summary:

+Time Complexity: O(R * C)
+Space Complexity: O(V)
+NEW